Author: Dr. Emily Levin, Board-Certified Dermatologist and Co-Owner of Northwest Dermatology Group and Covet Med Spa in Bingham Farms

-Eczema, a histamine-releasing disorder, results in itchy, uncomfortable red skin patches all over the body.
+Eczema, a histamine-releasing disorder.
+The result is itchy, uncomfortable red skin patches all over the body.

 Rosacea is a genetic disorder where blood vessels dilate and create a red, flush appearance on the face, neck and chest.

 Both conditions can lead to burning, stinging and itching.
-People prone to either condition are ripe for flareups in the fall, when the air is cooler and drier, and they may notice increased breakouts due to face masks worn too tight or made of scratchy, irritating fabrics, or that absorb natural moisture on the face.
+People prone to either condition are ripe for flareups in the fall, when the air is cooler and drier.
+They may notice increased breakouts due to face masks worn too tight or made of scratchy, irritating fabrics, or that absorb natural moisture on the face.

 Prescription moisturizers and prescription eczema and rosacea creams will hydrate skin.
 Oral medications may be necessary to help reduce symptoms.